fakiletemmytope/docker_fundamentals/README.md

-# Containerize the Dream Vacation App
+# Containerize and Set up CI pipeline for the Dream Vacation App

 This project contains the Dockerfile(s) for the frontend and backend of the Dream Vacations application, and orchestrated with Docker Compose for seamless local development and deployment.
+And the workflows for the continuous integration of the backend and frontend application set up

 ## Objectives

-Containerize the Dream Vacation App using Docker and Docker Compose.
+1. Containerize the Dream Vacation App using Docker and Docker Compose.
 By the end of this task, your application should run end-to-end using isolated, reproducible containers.

+2. Set up the workflows for the continuous integration of both the backend and the frontend applications.

 ### Tech Stack